Siege of Hama (2011): July 2011

-Over 500,000 citizens had rallied in the city on 29 July, following Muslim prayers in which a pro-rebel cleric told the congregation "the regime must go".
-Local support for the government had imploded by 30 July in both Homs, Deir ez-Zor and Hama.
-President Assad sent his "Terror Buses" packed with private Alawite militia and party loyalists into Hama on 30 July.

-On the eve of Ramadan, Syria witnessed the bloodiest day in the 139-day uprising against the single-party government.
+On 29 July, over 500,000 citizens rallied in the city following Muslim prayers in which a pro-rebel cleric told the congregation "the regime must go".
+Local support for the government had imploded by 30 July in Homs, Deir ez-Zor and Hama.
+On the eve of Ramadan, Syria witnessed the bloodiest day in the 139-day uprising.

-Abdel Rahman of the Britain-based Syrian Observatory For Human Rights said on 31 July that Syrian security forces launched an offensive at 5:00 am (0200 GMT) on Muadhamiya, to the north, then encircled Hama shortly afterwards.
+On 31 July, Rami Abdel Rahman, head of the Britain-based Syrian Observatory for Human Rights (SOHR), said that Syrian security forces launched an offensive at 5:00 am (0200 GMT) on Muadhamiya, north of Hama, then encircled Hama shortly afterwards.
 In a separate incident on the same day, political prisoners attempted to mutiny in Hama's central prison, to which security forces responded with live ammunition.
-The death toll in the prison is unknown.
+The immediate death toll of the failed mutiny was not immediately known.
 The state news agency reported that eight policemen were killed in clashes in Hama.

-The government has blamed much of the violence on terrorists and militants, who it says have killed hundreds of security personnel.
+The government blamed much of the violence on terrorists and militants, which it accused of killing hundreds of security personnel.
 At least 136 fatalities were confirmed, with over 100 in Hama and 19 in Deir ez-Zor, in addition to hundreds of injuries.
-The crackdown was the most intense of the Syrian civil war thus far, with over 2,200 protesters dead.

-One Hama resident, a doctor who did not want to be identified for fear of arrest, told Reuters that tanks were attacking Hama from four different directions and "firing randomly".
+The crackdown was the most intense of the Syrian revolution thus far, with over 2,200 protesters dead.
+One Hama resident, a doctor who did not want to be identified for fear of arrest, told Reuters that Syrian Army tanks were attacking Hama from four different directions and "firing randomly".
 Another resident said snipers had climbed onto the roofs of the state-owned electricity company and the main prison, and that electricity had been cut in eastern neighbourhoods.
-Syrian government tanks also fired on mosques where the loudspeakers broadcast, "Allahu Akbar".
+Tanks also reportedly fired on mosques while loudspeakers broadcast "Allahu Akbar".

-The Security Council met on the night of 31 July to debate the situation in Syria.
+The United Nations Security Council met on the night of 31 July to debate the situation in Syria.

 Syrian dissidents claimed that the tank assault on Hama on 31 July, in which 84 people had died, was an attempt to pacify and regain control of the city ahead of Ramadan and to avert protests during the holy month.